-Detailed Outline ...the features attributed to functional programming by 'folk knowledge' does not really explain the power of functional programming; in particular, it does not provide
+...the features attributed to functional programming by 'folk knowledge' do not really explain the power of functional programming; in particular, they do not provide

 - any help in exploiting the power of functional languages. (programs, e.g., cannot be written which are particularly lacking in assignment statements, or which are particularly referentially transparent). - a yardstick of program quality, nothing a functional programmer should strive for when writing a program.